 Answer: A single-server SharePoint Server 2010 environment leverages a built-in SQL Server 2008 Express database.
 The problems with this environment are scalability, not being able to install them with the built-in database on a domain controller, the database cannot be larger than 4 GB, and you cannot use User Profile Synchronization in a single server with built-in database installation.

 An example of a multiple tier farm would be a three-tier topology, considered one of the more efficient physical and logical layouts to supports scaling out or scaling up and provides better distribution of services across the member servers of the farm.
 This is considered a good architecture since one can add Web servers to the Web tier, add app servers to the application tier, and add database servers to the database tier.

-18. What Are Sharepoint Sandboxed Soultions?
+18. What Are Sharepoint Sandboxed Solutions?

 19. What is CAML, and why would you use it?

-CAML stands for Collaborative Application Markup Language.
-CAML is an XML based language which provides data constructs that build up the SharePoint fields, view, and is used for table definition during site provisioning.
+Answer: CAML stands for Collaborative Application Markup Language.
+CAML is an XML based language that provides data constructs that build up the SharePoint fields, view, and is used for table definition during site provisioning.
 CAML is responsible for rending data and the resulting HTML that is output to the user in SharePoint.
 CAML can be used for a variety of circumstances, overall is used to query, build and customize SharePoint based sites.
-A general use would be building a CAML query in a SharePoint WebPart in order to retrieve values from a SharePoint list.
+A general use would be building a CAML query in a SharePoint WebPart to retrieve values from a SharePoint list.

 20. Why are event receivers used in Sharepoint?